bruno-strandberg/MONA/README.md

 * Interactive python setup script that asks for OscProb, Jpp with root 6, etc, paths and creates the setenv.sh script.

+Done
+----

+* Need aanet to parse tau gSeaGen files and calculate the effective mass --> compiling against aanet

+* allow compilation without aanet/jpp --> controlled by setenv.sh script

+* the test tests/flux_check_inpol.py illustrates that the interpolation works nicely in cosz and energy directions, no reason to put energy on log scale.

+* SummaryParser should have a TChain instead of TTree to allow attaching several files --> done

+* The can size, muon cut etc should be stored in the output of effective mass --> handled by FileHeader

+* The above point applied also more generally: the input parameters should be saved to output for different applications, etc FluxChain, GSGSampler, ... --> handled by FileHeader

 * pid_result conversion to summary format is still painful, especially when summary data format changes.
 One option would be to define summary data structure in a SummaryEvent() class.
 This would, however, break compatibility with most things I have written so far and, more importantly, will make accessing/cloning/etc of the data more difficult.
-Maybe a better option would be to have a script that, after DataReducer.C has run its script, it checks for branches in SummaryParser.h and advises on branches to be added?
+Maybe a better option would be to have a script that, after DataReducer.C has run its script, it checks for branches in SummaryParser.h and advises on branches to be added? --> Improved by creating the SummaryEvent class, which provides better IO.

-Done
-----

-* Need aanet to parse tau gSeaGen files and calculate the effective mass

-* allow compilation without aanet/jpp

-* the test tests/flux_check_inpol.py illustrates that the interpolation works nicely in cosz and energy directions, no reason to put energy on log scale.

-* SummaryParser should have a TChain instead of TTree to allow attaching several files.

-* The can size, muon cut etc should be stored in the output of effective mass.

-* The above point applied also more generally: the input parameters should be saved to output for different applications, etc FluxChain, GSGSampler, ...